Last updated : Tuesday, 04 March 2025

 Teams

-The Cheshire Girls Football League hosts a variety of teams across different age groups throughout the Cheshire region.
-These teams provide opportunities for girls to develop their football skills in a competitive environment.
+The Cheshire Girls Football League hosts various teams across different age groups throughout Cheshire.
+Teams compete in structured divisions that provide opportunities for girls to develop their football skills.

-At the U10 level, teams include AFC Waverton Girls Bees, Chester Nomads Zebras Girls, Upton JFC Chester Girls Pumas, and Vicars Cross Dynamos Girls.
-These younger age groups focus on skill development and introducing players to match play.
+At the U10 level, teams include AFC Waverton U10 Girls Bees, Chester Nomads U10 Zebras Girls, Upton JFC (Chester) U10 Girls Pumas, and Vicars Cross Dynamos U10 Girls.

 Players

-The Cheshire Girls Football League provides opportunities for numerous young female athletes across various age groups.
-Players of different skill levels and experience can participate in this junior grassroots football organization.
+The Cheshire Girls Football League provides playing opportunities for young female footballers across various age groups.
+Based on the search results, teams are organized into different divisions including U10, U16, and others.

 Featured Divisions